Ron Price, Rockingham School Board

 Competition in Education

-Since the time the Judeo-Christian perspectives were taken out of the public school system parents have sought alternatives to public education.
-In the public schools religious education is suppressed and religious views inhibited to say the least.
+often suppressed and/or inhibited by outside interests for both teachers and students.
 The public wants options to education where alternatives to public schools are available in order to provide additional services for students with special needs.
 I have been contacted about situations where our district school policies and procedures prohibit providing unique solutions to the specific need of the parent or student.
-As an example in several instances the charter school was better able to meet the requirements of the parents and the students than was available through the public school.
-Curriculum requirements of those who feel they must satisfy the moral and religious values of their children's education is also given an options to the public schools in alternative schools.
+As an example in several instances the charter school was better able to meet the requirements of the parents and the students than what the traditional public school was able to provide.
+Alternative schools provide options to parents where the public school curriculum has conflicts with the moral and religious values they seek for their children's education.

 I support choice for parents through financial credits, which allow the parents to choose the best education for their children.
 Who should deny parents the freedom to choose the best education for their children?
 After all our goal is to provide the best education for all our students and if that means alternatives to public schools, then parents should have the opportunity to choose the education that best meets their needs.
 A parent who wants an education for their child based on their values should not be forced to pay taxes for public education and then pay double by having to pay for a second enrollment into the school of their choice.